 Short stories are a great way to experiment with point-of-view (POV) and form.
 While it is best to stick to one POV, the short length of your story will give you more time to experiment with different voices and perspective and see which fits your story.
 You can also play with form to break out of a routine.
 You could try writing the story in the form of a letter, a radio broadcast, etc. and see which parts of your story are highlighted with each style.
 Short stories are a great space for experimental fiction, so don’t hesitate to break the rules.

-Good title and word count
+Good title for short-story and word count

 Nothing sells a short story like a good title.
 Most famous short stories have very straightforward titles, but with the right amount of intrigue.
 The Lottery by Shirley Jackson, The Yellow Wallpaper by Charlotte Perkins Gilman and The Tell-Tale Heart by Edgar Allan Poe are some great examples of how a title can simply tell you what the story will be about, and also arouse curiosity.